AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 This section shows you how to supply and consume a token that gives rights to specific functionality to authenticated users using the [source code](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey) provided by Agora.

-### Get your App ID and App Certificate
+### Get the App ID and App Certificate

-This section shows you how to get your App ID and App Certificate.
+This section shows you how to get the security information needed to generate a token, including the App ID and App Certificate of your project.

-#### Get App ID
+#### 1. Get the App ID

 Agora automatically assigns each project an App ID as a unique identifier.